patito/teaching-my-wife/README.md

 # Starting

-Hi Grazzi,
+Hi Grazzi!

-if you are looking for a small tutorial about `pip`, `virtualenv` and `easy_install` tools, here is your place.
+If you are looking for a small tutorial about `pip`, `virtualenv` and `easy_install` tools, here is your place.
 Enjoy and try to not sleep while reading it.

 ## What is `easy_install`?